crmlatte/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **TA (Teaching Assistant/Tutor)**: A university staff member who assists in teaching, grading, and managing students in a course.
+* **CLI (Command Line Interface)**: A text-based interface that allows users to interact with the system using typed commands.

 --------------------------------------------------------------------------------------------------------------------